Rikashiii/Advanced-Analytics/#Assignments.md

 	(d) What is the most likely number of wins India will have in 60 matches?
 1. 8th question remaining, Satish WHatsapp.

+1. Calculate Z-scores and do outlier analysis on

+	- Glucose column of Diabetes dataset
+	- Billionaires dataset